capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 - The last few things that are ready to be done before 3.9 release (getting very close)
 - Issue https://github.com/supercollider/supercollider/issues/3211
 - git flow maintenance of the release and develop branches

-Thanks to all who attended!
-The next meeting has been set for October 7, 2017, at 16:00 UTC (12p EST) at https://appear.in/sc-dev-meeting .

 2017-09-23
 ==========